ucsb-cs48/w19/_lectures/lect09.md

 * Give a demo, or describe your MVP
 * Show us your Kanban board, and describe what your team is focussed on right now

+# Teams that have presented

+* 4pm-turkey-trot

+# Teams that have not presented

+* 4pm-spotify
+* 4pm-gold-scheduler
+* 4pm-sleep-scheduler
+* 4pm-stock-trading
+* 5pm-buy-my-clothes
+* 5pm-findtheroommate
+* 5pm-Help-Those-In-Need
+* 5pm-ucsb-rideshare
+* 5pm-pet-life
+* 6pm-park-finder
+* 6pm-stock-trading
+* 6pm-ucsb-rooms
+* 6pm-when2meet